 By mid-July and August, these biting bugs are substantially less ferocious, making your time on the trail much more enjoyable.
 Additionally, any lingering snow is almost always gone by August, and many of the park’s wildflowers are in full bloom.

-Read More : Hiking trails in Acadia National Park
+Read More : Best Hiking Trails in Acadia National Park

 Best time to avoid crowds